drzhelnov/drzhelnov.github.io/README.md

 (enrolled full-time)

-Provisional thesis title: _Strategies to manage research waste in global evidence synthesis as an organizational problem_
+Provisional thesis title: _Strategies to manage research duplication in global health-related knowledge synthesis as an organizational problem_

 [Institute of Health Policy, Management and Evaluation](https://ihpme.utoronto.ca/)